Solanum bauerianum

-Solanum bauerianum is an extinct species in the plant family Solanaceae.
+Solanum bauerianum, also known as bridal flower, is an extinct species in the plant family Solanaceae.
 It was endemic to Lord Howe Island and Norfolk Island.
-Convict artist John Doody painted this species about 1792 and commented that it would be a great acquisition for greenhouses in England.
+Convict artist John Doody painted this species around 1792 and commented that it would be a great acquisition for greenhouses in England.
 Ferdinand Bauer collected the type specimen in 1804.
 This species was last collected on Norfolk Island in 1830 by Allan Cunningham.